xiaojiongqian/taledraw-1/PRD.md

 implement detail:
 1.Only use react app, no need server.
-2.Use firebase sdk to invoke GCP API, so we need adopt authentication(email/password) of firebase.
+2.Use firebase Functions to invoke GCP API, so we need adopt authentication(email/password) of firebase.
 3.Use firebase storage to store the drawings.
 4.The firebase resource is in the firebaseresouce file.
 5.We should use the latest/correct/stable version of firebase/GCP API, especially the Imagen-4 API correctly.